dewardvide/My-First-Sentinel-Notebook/README.md

 # My First Sentinel Notebook

-This is a simple guide to creating a Jupyter notebook for Azure Sentinel.
+This is a simple guide to creating a Jupyter notebook for Azure Sentinel **locally**.
 It includes instructions on how to create a Python virtual environment, install dependencies, and create a Jupyter notebook as well as a sample notebook containing all the initial setup code to get you started.

 ### Create & activate a Python virtual environment